Where Some Ideas Are Stranger Than Others...

 Evrope sighed.
 She was exhausted but couldn't sleep, so she took her blanket and threw it over Myrrhine, who was shivering because her legs were uncovered.
 Smiling fondly at her daughter, Evrope shook her head a little.
 Myrrhine and Jed could have been twins, yet couldn't have been more different from each other, from clothes to speech.
 They were the same when it came to their stubborn approach to the world, though.
-For her part, Evrope wasn't sure how she would have held up under the loss of her husband to a fascist militiaman's bullet with four children already and twins on the way.
+For her part, Evrope wasn't sure how she would have held up under the loss of her husband to a fascist militiaman's bullet with three children already and twins on the way.
 Some questions were unanswerable.
 Thankfully Myrrhine had pulled through, as had the twins, the two little boys curled up with their older sisters.
+Eirene and Katerina were sound asleep, Katerina with her arms wrapped firmly around her stuffed bear.
 Yani was whimpering in his sleep, so Evrope went over to give him a kiss and tuck him back in.
 Then she walked over to the cart and leaned against it, watching Venus as she rose over the forested ridge ahead of her.
 It was hard to believe this used to be a major highway with lines of electric lights on both sides.
 Now there were many fewer lights equipped with motion detectors, and these were avoided as much as possible.
-Anytime a motion detector flipped a light on, snipers peppered the area.
+Any time a motion detector flipped a light on, snipers peppered the area.

 Based on what the instructions in their packet full of papers said, they should slip away from the rest of the caravan and follow a track that branched off from the highway to the east.
 Then, they were supposed to keep going and not slow down or stop when they got to the point where there seemed to be an impassable patch of trees and underbrush.
 This sounded suspiciously like something out of one of the tattered Harry Potter novels Agape had been reading to her brothers after their meagre dinner.
-It worried her.
+Katerina and Eirene were reading later novels in the series on their own, jostling over their shared lantern.
+It worried her, the oddness of those instructions.
 Evrope grimaced and began unconsciously patting her pockets for a watch or several.
 Being an Adams, it was to be expected that Jed's arrangements would be offbeat, but outright fantastic?
 No.

 "Those directions must be pretty strange, if you're standing here worrying about them instead of sleeping."
 Myrrhine commented.
 Fishing her glasses out of her pocket, she spent a minute or two comparing how fuzzy Venus was without them to how clear Venus was with them.
 Probably she needed new lenses.
 Her mother smiled.
 "They are strange, which is saying a great deal.
 Why are you awake?"